Eruptsy/eruptsy/README.md

 * Server/Client Application
 * ioT Botnets
-* Most of the time i work on learn new stuff on programming
+* Most of the time i work on learning new stuff on programming in general. i like to learn new things

 ### All stuff im Interested.(or Learn more)